 - Difficulty concentrating

 While these symptoms may be present immediately following a catastrophic injury, the possibility also exists that the symptoms will not present themselves for up to several weeks in the future.
 Because of this delayed symptomatic presentation, many mild brain injuries are never diagnosed or treated.
-Physicians estimate that 15 percent of those who suffer a brain injury will have mild symptoms such as the ones above for a period of a year or more.
+The best head injury lawyers are familiar with the wide range of the symptoms sufferers can exhibit and can support in the recovery process.
+Physicians estimate that 15 percent of those who suffer injuries will have mild symptoms such as the ones above for a period of a year or more.
 Needless to say, these symptoms can have a disruptive effect on a person's everyday life.Review My Case Now

 Those who suffer a more severe brain injury can have all the above symptoms, plus the following additional symptoms: